Genivia/RE-flex/doc/index.md

 </div>

 Contrary to some Flex manuals, rules cannot be indented in a start condition scope.
 Indentation is used to specify code blocks.
-Code blocks can be indented or placed within <i>`%{`</i> and <i>`%}`</i>.
+Code blocks may be indented or placed within <i>`%{`</i> and <i>`%}`</i>.
 These code blocks are executed when the scanner is invoked.
 A code block at the start of a condition scope is executed when the scanner is invoked and if it is in the corresponding